Taringa railway station

 Taringa railway station is located on the Main line in Queensland, Australia.
 It serves the Brisbane suburb of Taringa.

 History

 Taringa station opened on 14 June 1875 as West Milton.
 The station was rebuilt in the 1950s as part of the quadruplication of the line.

 Services

-Taringa is served by City network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.
+Taringa is served by Citytrain network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.